 What are your strengths and weaknesses as a nurse?

-Answer these nursing interview questions truthfully and transparently.
-Be open and honest.
-Talk about the most challenging aspects of nursing.
+Answer your nursing interview questions truthfully and transparently.
+Talk about the most challenging aspects of your nursing journey.
 If you’re leaving your current position because of salary, say it.
 If you want more leadership opportunities, express your aspirations and goals.
 Be sure to share your passion for nursing, your enthusiasm to help patients, and your eagerness to excel at the career you’ve worked so hard for.

 Portia Wofford is an award-winning nurse, writer, and digital marketer.
 After dedicating her nursing career to creating content and solutions for employers that affected patient outcomes, these days, Portia empowers health practices to increase growth opportunities and become the number one providers in their communities through engaging content that connects and converts.
 Follow her on Instagram and Twitter for her latest.